What's wrong with parasite tests? How stealth infections are making us sick.Dec 16, 2021

 WHAT SHOULD YOU DO IF YOU SUSPECT YOU HAVE PARASITES?

-Finally, you can work with a practitioner like myself to go through a Parasite Cleanse.
+Finally, if you do find signs that point to parasites, you'll want to parasite cleanse!
+But do not rush into parasite cleansing without opening your drainage funnel (learn more about how we can help you with that here).
+Once your drainage funnel is open, I suggest working with a practitioner like myself as you go through a Parasite Cleanse.
 It’s always best to work with someone you trust in order to avoid the most common pitfalls people tend to run into when doing this work on their own.
-Check out our Mitochondria Mastery Program to see how we can help you with this!

 Great news!
 We're launching our brand new course on all things parasite cleansing in September 2023.
 Head HERE to join the waitlist for Passengers and be the first in line when doors open.

 Or, if you prefer a 1-on-1 approach, feel free to check out our Mitochondria Mastery Program to see what working with us looks like.